 - Do not open any files attached to an email from an unknown, suspicious or untrustworthy source.
 Please exercise common sense.

 - Do not open any files attached to an email unless you know what it is, even if it appears to come from a friend or someone you know.
 Some viruses will replicate themselves and spread through email.
-Confirm that your contact really sent an attachment, if you think that the subject or content look suspicious.
+Confirm that your contact really sent an attachment, if you think that the subject or content looks suspicious.

 - Do not open any files attached to an email if the subject line is questionable or unexpected.

 - Delete chain emails and junk email.
-Do not forward or reply to any to them.
+Do not forward or reply to any of them.
 These types of email are considered spam because they are unsolicited messages that clog up the inboxes and networks.